Anderson localization: A view from Krylov space: Single particle localization in Krylov space

 As such, we suggest that $\gamma$ is fixed to some value $0<\gamma <1$ deep in the localized phase.
 Recall that, both at the critical point and in the delocalized phase, we mapped real space properties to Krylov space by some rather generic arguments.
 Proceeding in the same vein, the absence of level repulsion in the delocalized phase suggests that the zero-mode can now span the entire Krylov space of size $O(V^2)$.
 At the same time, the only relevant length scale is the localization length $\xi$, implying the only dimensionless parameter is $L/\xi$.
 As such, one simply expects Krylov space to be some rescaled version of real space, i.e. $[n]^{1/2d}=L$ where $d$ is the number of spatial dimensions of the model.

 We thus propose that deep inside the localized phase the dimerization decays with

 This results in a stretched exponential zero-mode with a probability density given by $|Q_n|^2 \sim \exp{(-cn^{1/2d})}$.
 This behavior is consistent with our numerical data for $W>16$, as shown in Fig.~\ref{fig:LIOMs-all-3d}, and is additionally confirmed by our fit of the dimerization model in Fig.~\ref{fig:Dimerization_fit} where $\gamma= 1/2d \approx 0.167$ is found consistently in the localized regime.
 To further substantiate our proposed scaling, we repeat the same analysis for Anderson models ranging from one to four spatial dimensions.
-The results shown in Fig.~\ref{fig:LIOMs-all-d} all indicate perfect stretched exponential decay with the predicted exponent $\gamma$.
+The results shown in Fig.~\ref{fig:LIOMs-all-d} all indicate perfect stretched exponential decay with the predicted exponent $\gamma$ (Lanczos coefficients for these results are presented in Fig. \ref{Fig:bn_alld} in Appendix \ref{App:coefficients_alld}.